Dassault Mirage III in 1/32 scale

 Undercarriage

-The wheel legs need more detail and look at real pictures to improve them.
-The wheel wells cry for detail.
 I added various pieces of card and sprue.
-On most Mirages the doors actually are open when they are on the ground.
+On most Mirages the doors actually are open when they are parked on the tarmac.

 STEP 7-10 Stores